 Full-spectrum and THC-based products may cause your pet to experience a mild “high,” but this can be avoided by introducing the substance in small amounts over a few days.
 If you are using THC or full-spectrum oils, you can dilute a small amount in a carrier oil, such as coconut oil or olive oil.

-Suppose you want a cancer-fighting product or a natural aid to significantly relieve pain, combat anxiety, improve appetite, and reduce restlessness.
-In that case, full-spectrum or THC products are your answer.
+For effective pain management, full-spectrum or THC products are your answer.
 Ice had tremendous pain in his back leg.
 None of the powerful medications he was prescribed relieved the discomfort.
 After trying THC oil, he was more relaxed and seemed to cope far better.
 The same applies to people.

 When Not to Give Full-Spectrum Oil